Need a PDF?

 Tens of thousands of people have participated in carefully designed and controlled clinical trials of COVID-19 vaccines to determine how safe and effective they are.
 Once proven safe and effective, the U.S Food and Drug Administration (FDA) and independent, expert advisory boards review the clinical trial data to make sure that the data are correct.
-The FDA issues an approval only if the benefits of a vaccine outweigh its risks.
+The FDA issues an emergency use authorization only if the benefits of a vaccine outweigh its risks.
 Under an emergency use authorization, vaccines are still considered investigational.
 In addition, the Advisory Committee on Immunization Practices (ACIP) at the Centers for Disease Control and Prevention (CDC) reviews all safety data before recommending any COVID-19 vaccine for use.

 The COVID-19 vaccination will help prevent you from getting the virus.

 Getting a COVID-19 vaccine will lower your risk of getting sick if you are exposed to the novel coronavirus.
 It is still possible that you may contract COVID-19 after receiving the vaccine, but extensive history with other vaccines suggests that getting vaccinated may also help you from getting seriously ill if you do get infected.
 Both the Pfizer-BioNTech and Moderna vaccines require two doses and it is very important to keep your second appointment to receive your second shot.
-This is how the vaccine was designed, and it’s what makes both most effective.
+This is how these vaccines were designed, and it’s what makes both most effective.
 The Johnson & Johnson vaccine only requires one shot.

 The short-term side effects of the COVID-19 vaccination are manageable.